SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/working-with/persons-and-organizations/customer.md

 ### String makeSalutation()

 `makeSalutation()` creates a greeting appropriate for the customer.
-The string can be used in the beginning of a document or email.
+The string can be used at the beginning of a document or email.

 ```crmscript!
 Customer c;